ah584d/azure-sas-token/README.md

 ```

 ## Angular app screenshots
-The application is totally safe, nothing is saved on third party, no request is sent outside, everything is handled in JS browser side
+The application is totally safe, nothing is saved on third party, no request is sent outside, everything is handled in client side
 ![Azure SAS token generator](https://github.com/ah584d/azure-sas-token/blob/master/assets/sas.jpg)